Fruit, Berries, Nuts

 To plant ground cover on a slope, dig narrow trenches perpendicular to the direction of the slope.
 The trenches should be the width of a pickaxe and eight inches deep.
 A trench will collect and retain more water than a round hole.
 The species and variety of plant being grown will determine the distance between the trenches.
 Check for drainage, and if necessary, make a narrow cut from the center of the trench down slope to drain excess water.

 Caliche or caliche clay is a compacted layer of soil and accumulated salts found in valleys that is nearly impenetrable.
 Mountains do not have caliche, but can have decomposing granite that can be mistaken for caliche.
-Decomposing granite is a variable brown / reddish-brown / white mixture known as Oracle Granite.
+Decomposing granite is a variable brown / reddish-brown / white mixture.
 Thickness varies considerably.
 Digging into either material is best done after a long, heavy rain with a pickaxe and lots of patience.

 When planting any tree or shrub, the junction between the trunk and the roots (the crown) should be positioned 1-2 inches above ground level.
 This allows for a slight settling of the root ball.
 Never allow the crown of a plant to be below ground level.
 "Plant it high, it won't die.
 Plant it low, it won't grow."